Dr. Kelly Brett - Sport Medicine Physician BSc, MD, CCFP (SEM), Dip Sport Med (CASEM)

 Dr. Chopra is a Calgary based Emergency Physician who also specializes in Sports Medicine.
 She completed her medical training at the University of Calgary Medical school and then completed her Post-Graduate Medical Residency in Emergency Medicine and Sports Medicine in Calgary as well.
 Dr. Chopra enjoys teaching medical students and residents in her role as clinical lecturer at the University of Calgary in Undergraduate Medicine.
 Her credentials include; Fellowship in Emergency Medicine, Diploma of Sports and Exercise Medicine, Doctor of Medicine, Bachelor of Science Double Honors.
 Dr. Chopra has a special interest in acute sports injuries, musculoskeletal assessment, team sports, and women in sports medicine.

-Charley Hasselaar - Athletic Therapist BKin, Athletic Therapy
+Charley Hasselaar - Certified Athletic Therapist BKin, CAT(C)

-Charley Hasselaar is an Athletic Therapist Candidate from Calgary Alberta.
+Charley Hasselaar is a Certified Athletic Therapist from Calgary Alberta.
 She graduated from the University of Calgary with a Bachelor of Kinesiology, majoring in Athletic Therapy in 2016.
-She has worked with a variety of sports teams including the University of Calgary Dino’s Football team, Women’s Soccer team and wrestling.
+She is currently an Athletic Therapist with the Calgary Inferno and has experience working with a variety of sports teams including the University of Calgary Dino’s Football team, Women’s Soccer team and wrestling.
 She also has experience with various hockey, rugby and lacrosse teams in Alberta.

 Throughout her undergraduate degree and into her early career she worked at the Sport Injury Prevention Research Centre as a Clinical Research Coordinator with a strong focus on Concussion research.
 As well, she worked as a Non-Physician Expert at the Acute Sport Concussion Clinic at the University of Calgary assessing sport related concussion patients.
 Charley has a passion for injury assessment and developing a multi-disciplinary approach for each individual patients needs, to ensure that they have a safe return to their sport and activities of daily living.
 In her spare time, she enjoys barrel racing, playing soccer and anything to do with being in the mountains.